divio/django-divio-quickstart/README.md

 # Django Divio quickstart

-A Dockerised Django project, ready to deploy on Divio
+A Dockerised Django project, ready to deploy on Divio or another Docker-based cloud platform, and run locally in Docker on your own machine.
+A Divio account is not required.

 This version uses Python 3.8 running and the most up-to-date version of Django 3.1.